SynteLang/SynteLang/README.md

 The `sino` function combines `osc` and `sine` so can be used in their place.

 Once you have added one listing in this way, you can add more.
-Each listing has a number indicated at the beginning of the first line.
+In the code display window (running `tools/listing.go`), each listing has a number indicated at the beginning of the first line.
 This is used to reference the listing for operators like `del` which silences a listing and removes all its code.
 When inputting a new listing, typing `: erase` removes all operations input so far and starts again from the top.
 Once a listing has been launched it will be saved in the `.temp/` directory and will relaunch if edited and saved.

 You don't need to understand all of this right away.
 Everyone learns at different rates, and has a different learning style.
 Some need to experiment, some need a lot of detail, some by example etc. In future you may be able to find a workshop to attend if that is helpful too.
 If you want you can skip to the [Examples](#eg) section below to try out some listings directly.